Insomnia During The COVID-19 Pandemic and Its Relationship with Psychological Distress in Health Workers: A Literature Review

 https://doi.org/10.20961/magnaneurologica.v1i2.630Keywords:

-COVID-19, health workers, insomnia, psychological stress/distressAbstract
+COVID-19, health workers, insomnia, psychological stressAbstract

 Background: The global COVID-19 pandemic has had a significant impact on all aspects of daily life.
-One area it has impacted on is psychological stress experienced by health workers, particularly sleep disorders.
-The development of sleep disorders such as insomnia may affect the wellbeing of health care workers.
-This literature review aims to summarize the evidence concerning insomnia during the COVID-19 pandemic and its relationship to psychological distress in healthcare workers and to detect associates stress symptoms with sleep quality in health workers.
+One area it has impacted is psychological stress experienced by health workers, particularly sleep disorders.
+Insomnia is frequently related to stressful situations, such as the current COVID-19 pandemic crisis and other mental health-related work.
+The development of sleep disorders such as insomnia may affect the well-being of healthcare workers.

 Results: A total of five articles were analyzed.
 Three studies indicated that insomnia was associated with stress symptoms even with low exposure to COVID-19 patient care.
 Two other articles showed that psychological distress has a negative impact on sleep quality to such a level that it interferes with daily activities.

 Conclusion: Sleep disorders, including insomnia, are related to psychological distress in health workers in the COVID-19 pandemic era.
-Providing social and psychological support to health workers is crucial because the emotional well-being of health workers affects the quality of patient care, and subsequently the effective functioning of health services.
+Providing social and psychological support to health workers is crucial because the emotional well-being of health workers affects the quality of patient care and, subsequently, the effective functioning of health services.

 Downloads